adeadzeplin/noitamods/README.md

 # noita sprite painter
-This is the code for the tool to generate random sprites to be used by the player in the indie game noita. peep here -> https://steamcommunity.com/sharedfiles/filedetails/?id=1989654152
+This repository contains the tool i created to randomly generate game files for the different color pallets.

+If you would like to see the steam store page then peep here -> https://steamcommunity.com/sharedfiles/filedetails/?id=1989654152